Amandeepsingh5/GamePVZ/README.md

   To kill the zoombies we use 'Shoot' command.
 The shoot() method is implemented by the 'Shoot' command whenever typed in by the user.
 The shoot() method have several conditions that are checked against the situation of the game and the amount of peaShooters the user possess to kill the zoombies.
 To win the game, The following conditions shown below are usually checked to process the shoot command.
  The simple rule to win this game is as followed:

-  1) If Peeshooter assigned by the user are more than the zoombies in the game than we will the game
+  1) If Peashooter assigned by the user are more than the zoombies in the game than we will the game

-  2) If peeshooter and zoombies are equal in number than we win the game because each peeshooter kills one zoombie and one zoombie kills one peeshooter; therefore, no one is left in the field alive but the house is safe as there are no more zoombies to kill.
+  2) If peashooter and zoombies are equal in number than we win the game because each peeshooter kills one zoombie and one zoombie kills one peashooter; therefore, no one is left in the field alive but the house is safe as there are no more zoombies to kill.

   3) If there are three peeshooters on the field than three zombies are killed by the peashooters and the other three zoombies are